TechEarl

 Try it with your own values

-Set the WordPress username, new password, and table prefix once.
+Set the WordPress username and new password once.
 The WP-CLI and SQL examples below update so you can copy and run.
+The SQL uses the default wp_ prefix; if yours differs, adjust the wp_users table name to match.

 Method 1: From the WordPress admin